-A Memorandum of Understanding founded has been signed between The Participation Banks Association of Turkey (TKBB) and Islamic Development Bank (IDB) on 25th May, 2017 under the auspices of Mr. Nurettin CANİKLİ the Deputy Prime Minister and Mr. Bandar M. H. HAJJAR the General Director of IDB.
-The Chairman of the Board of Directors of TKBB Mr. Melikşah UTKU and the Regional Director, IDB Group Regional Hub in Turkey Mr. Saleh JELASSI, have signed the mou and extend best wishes in this kind of productive collaboration.
+A Memorandum of Understanding (MoU) has been signed between the Participation Banks Association of Turkey (TKBB) and Islamic Development Bank (IDB) on 25 May, 2017 under the auspices of Mr. Nurettin Canikli, the former Deputy Prime Minister, and Mr. Bandar M. H. Hajjar, the General Director of IDB.
+The former Chairman of the Board of Directors of TKBB, Mr. Melikşah Utku, and the Regional Director of IDB Group Regional Hub in Turkey, Mr. Saleh Jelassi, have signed the MoU and extended best wishes for the important step taken in this productive collaboration.

-(i) In consultation with relevant Turkish regulatory and supervisory authorities, such as the Turkish Treasury, Capital Markets Board, Banking Regulation and Supervision Agency and Borsa Istanbul, work towards establishing Turkey as a center of excellence for Islamic capital market products including specialized securitized assets.
+In consultation with relevant Turkish regulatory and supervisory authorities, such as the Turkish Treasury, Capital Markets Board, Banking Regulation and Supervision Agency and Borsa Istanbul, working towards establishing Turkey as a centre of excellence for Islamic capital market products including specialized securitized assets.

-(ii) Develop and promote common innovative financing structures, finance, and market to the local and foreign investors, and will also develop strategic infrastructure projects under one Islamic umbrella.
+Developing, financing and marketing joint innovative financing structures to local and foreign investors, as well as developing strategic infrastructure projects under one roof.

-(iii) Scale up participation of Islamic banks in the financing of strategic infrastructure projects in Turkey and create greater visibility for themselves and for Islamic Finance in the country.
+Increasing the role of participation banks in the financing of strategic infrastructure projects in Turkey and creating greater visibility for themselves and for the Islamic finance sector in the country.

-(v) In consultation with IDB, with relevant Turkish regulatory and supervisory authorities work to ensure that the jointly developed structures are well designed, duly rated by a rating agency and the underlying instruments have reasonable liquidity in the market place.
+In consultation with IDB, working with relevant Turkish regulatory and supervisory authorities to ensure that the jointly developed structures are well designed, duly rated by a rating agency and the underlying instruments have reasonable liquidity in the market place.

-(viii) Design and structure innovative Islamic capital markets products, will focus on the following critical areas:
+Designing and structuring innovative Islamic capital markets products, focusing on the following critical areas:

 (e) Governing law and enforcement issues.

-(ix) Develop opportunities to exchange information, expertise and technical know-how, as well as providing consultancy or advisory services, pertaining to Islamic Finance, to third parties in order to contribute to the improvement of non-interest finance in Turkey and the broader region.
+Developing opportunities to exchange information, expertise and technical know-how, as well as providing Islamic finance consultancy or advisory services to third parties in order to contribute to the improvement of non-interest finance in Turkey and the broader region.